solix/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]
 you can find the function `cal_undistort(img, mtx, dist)` in `helper.py`

-First I load the pickle file to extract matrix corners and distortion coefficients and then I use `cv2.undistort` function to undistort images, for `mtx` and `dist` I should pass the data from pickle file loaded earlier because that has the right values for calibration.
+First I load the pickle file to extract matrix corners and distortion coefficients and then I use `cv2.undistort` function to un-distort images, for `mtx` and `dist` I should pass the data from pickle file loaded earlier because that has the right values for calibration.
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of saturate channel color(S in HLS) and  gradient in X direction (using `cv2.Sobel` function) to generate a binary image (thresholding steps at 35 to 37 in `pipeline.py`).
 Sobel X operator with kernel size `ksize = 15` has shown robust result to extract parallel lines cleanly with thresholding ratio between `min = 15` and `max = 100`.
-Moreover I combine X gradient image withthresholded S channel.
+Moreover I combine X gradient image with thresholded S channel.
 For S channel I used threshold between `min=90` and `max=255`.
 It was a lot of experimenting!

 Here's an example of my output for this step.